pietrocinaglia/fape/README.md

 Refer to https://github.com/pietrocinaglia/flenp

-FLENP in a novel-extended version of FAPE.
+FLENP is a novel-extended version of FAPE.

 ## MIT License